ibm-cloud-docs/solution-tutorials/mean-stack.md

   ```sh
      bx login
   ```
-  3. Target your Bluemix ORG and SPACE
+  3. Target your IBM Cloud ORG and SPACE
   ```sh
      bx target -o ORG -s SPACE
   ```
   **Note:** ORG is usully your email address and SPACE is the space you created on the cloud.
 Learn more on ORG and SPACE [here](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_account_spaces).
 3. Create the instance of Compose for MongoDB
   ```sh
      bx cf create-service compose-for-mongodb Standard mongodb2
   ```